singhanju12340/MyTeacher/content/Design/topics/Social networking/Chat System.md

 	metadata (for analytics)

-(for book keeping and delivering message for offline users later). pariting over chatId and sorting over timestamp column order message on all the users device should be in same order, better to use server side timestamp
+(for book keeping and delivering message for offline users later). pariting over chatId and sorting over timestamp column. message order on all the users device should be in same order, better to use server side timestamp

 more read or more write?
 > More write